Cancers that start in the vagina are rare. Fewer than 300 women are diagnosed with this cancer in the UK each year.

 Back to top

+You may have a lot of different emotions including anger, fear and resentment.
 Everyone has their own way of coping with difficult situations.
 Some people find it helpful to talk to family or friends, while others prefer to seek help from people outside their situation.
 Some people prefer to keep their feelings to themselves.
 There is no right or wrong way to cope, but help is there if you need it.
 Our cancer support specialists can give you information about counselling in your area.